 If selling a home is on your to-do list, eliminating clutter may be one of the most important New Year’s resolutions you can make!
 Here are three of the worst clutter traps I typically see as a home stager, and some tips on how to avoid them.

-- Closets are a fantastic place to store all our extra stuff for day-to-day living, but a cluttered closet can hurt you in the re-sale.
+Closets are a fantastic place to store all our extra stuff for day-to-day living, but clutter in the closet can hurt you when selling a home.
 Buyers touring your house WILL open closet doors, and 90% of them will not be able to envision spacious storage potential if your closets are crammed full of stuff.

-- Bookcases can be especially tricky.
+Bookcases are notorious clutter traps when selling a home and can be especially tricky.
 When they’re overflowing or crammed too tightly (as many of them are), they give the impression that there’s a lack of space.

-Bottom line?
 Start packing NOW, before you put your home on the market, and don’t spend money moving the items you can trash, donate, or sell!
 If you need help figuring out where to get started, we can help.
-Contact us at Three Bears Home Staging & Redesign for an initial consultation.
+Contact Three Bears Home Staging for a consultation.